JOHN LENNON – MIND GAMES

 “1973 – it’s another transitional time.
 My mom and dad were not getting along as well as they had.
 Famously, immigration was after them and all sorts of weirdness was about to take place.
 By Walls and Bridges they separated temporarily, and mom famously selected a woman named May Pang for an affair for 18 months – the lost weekend – he became an alcoholic for awhile… This was leading towards that period.
 But he hadn’t lost the plot.
 It’s an incredible record Mind Games was a great record.
 One of the highest peaks for sure of the mountain range of John Lennon solo music. think this would be one of the highest peaks.

-It’s such a beautiful song.
+Sean Ono Lennon: It’s such a beautiful song.
 It’s so interesting in how repetitive it is.
-He played the slide the guitar line that goes throughout the song.
+He played the slide (actually played by Sneaky Pete -mb) the guitar line that goes throughout the song.
 It isn’t even doubled by strings, I realize now.
 It just sounds like strings sometimes.
 It’s an interesting song structurally.
 He was famous for doing descending bass lines… but this is in a way that feels more like a mantra -because it’s looping like a looping – it feels almost like a Mobius strip.
 The end leads back to the beginning in this cyclical way… like a mind game.
 It feels hypnotic but it also doesn’t feel monotonous It feels like you’re just walking into a room that has incredible architecture that’s succinct and fits itself perfectly.
 Every little part is placed in the right place and every little piece fits perfectly.
 The lyric, the bass line the slide guitar – they’re all like little puzzle pieces fitting that make this simple picture – but simple is the wrong word because it’s really quite sophisticated.
 So I can’t think of another song like this.
 How simple the melody is.
 It’s arguably mostly one-note composition.
 Imagine has a similar descending bass line thing, but in the B section only.
 This entire song is this descending bass line forever.
 It feels like you’re falling and floating at the same time.

 Yes is the answer” is very Yoko (meeting at Indica gallery).
 That’s basically a nod to my mom…”